-If you′re a teacher or pupil personnel services (PPS) provider (such as a school counselor or social worker) who works in a bilingual classroom, you're required to have a Bilingual Education Extension Certificate.
+If you′re an early childhood teacher who works in a bilingual classroom, you're required to have a Bilingual Education Extension Certificate.
 You’ll learn how to provide instruction that meets the linguistic and cultural needs of emergent bilingual learners, including those with special needs.
 You will also be able to advocate for bilingual children and their families.

 15 credits, includes field experiences